Winter Storm Hits Chicago, Making Travel 'Downright Dangerous'

 Ground Stop At O’Hare

-More than 600 flights have been canceled at O’Hare Airport, and more than 250 have been canceled at Midway.
-A ground stop order has been issued for O’Hare Airport.
+More than 760 flights have been canceled at O’Hare Airport, and more than 260 have been canceled at Midway.

 Check flight cancellations here.